City of London Choir: History

 The City of London Choir started life as the Kingsway Choral Society, founded by Donald Cashmore.
 In 1963, it was renamed the City of London Choir and its inaugural concert under that name took place at the Church of the Holy Sepulchre in Holborn.
 The choir's early patrons included Benjamin Britten, Sir George Dyson, Ursula Vaughan Williams and Kenneth Leighton.
-Donald Cashmore, the founding conductor, was succeeded by Hilary Davan Wetton in 1989, who lead the choir until 2023.
+Donald Cashmore, the founding conductor, was succeeded by Hilary Davan Wetton in 1989, who led the choir until 2023.
 Under his musical direction, the choir developed a particularly strong reputation for English music of the twentieth century, but it has a broad repertoire.

 The choir is a registered charity whose object is to nurture a love and understanding of music among its members and audiences, and is committed to creating opportunities for children and young people both to perform and to attend concerts, notably through its Young Singer Scheme, the Front Row Club, and the Young Apprentice Tenor Scheme which aims to foster and encourage new young choral tenors from London schools with bursaries.
 For more details on all these initiatives, please see the choir's website.
 Besides concerts and recordings, the choir organises choral workshops and residential weekends which are open to members and non-members alike.